U.S. Diesel Fuel Supply Hits a 14-Year Low — What Happens If It Runs Out?

 Prices at the pump may be going down, but Americans could see costs rising on other things due to a shortage in diesel fuel.
 The U.S. supply of diesel fuel is the lowest it has been since 2008.

-According to the U.S. Energy Information Administration (EIA), there are only about 25 days left of diesel fuel in reserves.
+In October 2022, the U.S. Energy Information Administration (EIA) reported that there were only about 25 days left of diesel fuel in reserves.
 Diesel fuel, the common name for distillate fuel oil, is the fuel used mainly by transport vehicles like semi-trucks, trains, and ships.

 What happens if we run out of diesel fuel?